Categories

 1 Russborough House Blessington © Lavender's Blue Stuart Blakley

 A rondo is a piece of music in which the main theme keeps recurring between different episodes.
-Antonio Diabelli’s Rondino was written for the piano in the 18th century. essentially a ternary or three element form, two repeats elongate this rondo into a five part composition.
+Antonio Diabelli’s Rondino was written for the piano in the 18th century.
+Essentially a ternary or three element form, two repeats elongate this rondo into a five part composition.
 It opens in mezzo piano, rising through a crescendo then a forte section, before softening through a diminuendo back to mezzo piano.

 2 Russborough Houssse Blessington © Lavender's Blue Stuart Blakley